Ada Cheung: Education and career

 Cheung earned a MBBS (Hons) in 2003, and a PhD in 2017 at the University of Melbourne.

 Prior to completing her PhD, together with Jeffrey Zajac, Cheung established a clinic in 2016 to serve trans and gender-diverse people.

 After completing her degree in 2017, she established the Trans Health Research group at the University of Melbourne to improve the "health and wellbeing of trans and gender-diverse communities".
 Through the research led at the Trans Health Research group, she was able to help secure government funding for two trans health clinics and a state-wide training program for health professionals.
 Cheung promotes an informed consent approach to gender-affirming care and through her work has helped inform national guidelines in Australia on gender-affirming hormone therapy for transgender patients.

-Cheung serves as a board member on the Endocrine Society of Australia Council.
+Cheung served as a board member on the Endocrine Society of Australia Council 2020 - 2024.
 She also serves as a member of the Committee on Diversity and Inclusion (CoDI) at the international Endocrine Society.

 Cheung is an associate editor of the International Journal of Transgender Health.
 She is also a member of the editorial board of the Journal of Clinical Endocrinology & Metabolism, as well as a member of the editorial board of the journal on Therapeutic Advances in Endocrinology and Metabolism.

 Cheung has been a guest on various medical podcasts.
 In 2019 she appeared on the Medical Journal of Australia podcast where she explained the new national guidelines on gender affirming care she helped co-author.
 In 2020, Cheung appeared as a guest on the podcast MDQueer on the topic of gender-affirming hormone therapy.
 In November 2023, she appeared on the Australian podcast The Latest in LGBTIQ+ Health and Policy.
 In June 2024, Cheung appeared as a guest on the podcast Science Vs on the topic of Trans Kids’ Healthcare: Are We Getting It Wrong? alongside Professor Stephen Russell and Dr Cal Horton.